Partition identities from higher level crystals of $A_1^{(1)}$

-\end{theorem} Note that up to the factor $1/(q;q^2)_{\infty}$, the product side of~\eqref{eq:MP1} is exactly the product side of the Andrews--Gordon and Bressoud identities.
+\end{theo} Note that up to the factor $1/(q;q^2)_{\infty}$, the product side of~\eqref{eq:MP1} is exactly the product side of the Andrews--Gordon and Bressoud identities.
 Meurman and Primc's identity is a great example of a partition identity for which it seems highly unlikely that guessing the identity using only the combinatorics of integer partitions would have been possible, and where representation theory plays a key role in the shape of the difference conditions.

-An alternative approach to finding a non-overcounting character formula is provided by the theory of \emph{crystal bases}, a good reference text for which is~\cite{HK}.
+An alternative approach to finding a sign-free character formula is provided by the theory of \emph{crystal bases}, a good reference text for which is~\cite{HK}.
 Said theory allows one to describe the character $\ch L(\lambda)$ in terms of a \emph{crystal} i.e.\ a directed graph $\B$ together with a weight function $\wta \colon \B \to P$ satisfying certain conditions (see, e.g.\ Defintion~4.5.1 in \cite{HK}).
 In particular, the crystal graph $\B(\lambda)$ of a crystal basis of $L(\lambda)$ will satisfy

 Kashiwara~\cite{10.1215/S0012-7094-91-06321-0} proved the existence and uniqueness of crystal bases.
-Therefore, understanding the structure of the corresponding crystal graph automatically grants one a non-overcounting character formula.
+Therefore, understanding the structure of the corresponding crystal graph automatically grants one a sign-free character formula.
 Kashiwara et al.\ ~\cite{KMN2} then provided a description of $\B(\lambda)$ in terms of certain particularly well-behaved crystals for the associated \emph{classical} algebra, called \emph{perfect crystals}.
-As before, equating the resulting crystal character formula with the Kac--Peterson formula can lead to a partition identity.
+As before, equating the resulting crystal character formula with the Weyl--Kac formula can lead to a partition identity.
 This was first accomplished by Primc~\cite{Primc}, using level 1 modules over $A_{1}^{(1)}$ and $A_{2}^{(1)}$.
 This work was later generalised to level 1 modules over $A_{n}^{(1)}$ by the first and third authors in~\cite{DK19,DK19-2}, and generalised to treat other modules in \cite{DKmulti} (more on this in Section \ref{sec:ground}).
-In this paper, we study different perfect $A_{1}^{(1)}$ crystals of arbitrarily high level and provide new partition identities and non-overcounting character formulas.
+In this paper, we study different perfect $A_{1}^{(1)}$ crystals of arbitrary level and provide new partition identities and sign-free character formulas.